keithc-ca/openj9/doc/diagnostics/WritingDdrCode.md

 Code that accesses optional fields must handle `NoSuchFieldException` because it is a checked exception.

-To start using a field in DDR code, an entry must be added to `AuxFieldInfo29.dat`.
-If the field has always been present, then it may be marked as `required`; otherwise, specify its type and handle the possibility of `NoSuchFieldException` where it is used.

-If a field required by DDR code is removed, the word `required` (in `AuxFieldInfo29.dat`) must be replaced by the type of the field (as previously recorded in `j9ddr.dat`) and DDR code must be updated to deal appropriately with `NoSuchFieldException`.

 A similar problem arises with the use of constants.
 The value of a constant may change over time without issue: its value will be captured in the DDR blob found within core files (a